Maffey/ethical-hacking-course/README.md

 since such action against third-party server is most likely illegal in most of the countries.
 * Remember to crawl websites responsibly.
 Refer to `robots.txt` file, do not throttle the server you are crawling and preferably, ask the owner of the server for permission.
 It's highly recommended to use Metasploitable machine for those purposes.
+* You can modify some stuff (such as max length of message on DVWA website) by using "Inspect Element" in your browser and changing the values as you want.
+* To change default security level of DVWA (Metasploit), edit the `/var/www/dvwa/dvwa/includes/dvwaPage.inc.php` file.